ENCCS/julia-for-hpda/content/linear-algebra.rst

    - You might observe that the principal components are flipped from time to time when you rerun the script.
 Why is that?
    - Change the number of points to ``n = 100``.
 What happens with the principal components if you run the script a few times?
    - Compare the computed (scaled) covariance matrix ``M`` to the matrix ``S`` used to generate data.
+   - Did you notive some step in the PCA procedure that was skipped/missing?

    .. solution:: The whole script